 The trainset, the track and the cantenary were modified to test new designs.

-Fastest Train You Can Ride – 217 MPH
+Fastest Trains You Can Ride – 217 MPH

 The fastest scheduled trains are on China’s Beijing to Shanghai line.

-Trains G27 and G39 now cover the roughly 639 miles between Beijing and Nanjing in 193 minutes at an average speed of 318 km/h (198 mph), which earns them the top station to station speed.
+Train numbers G27 and G39 cover the roughly 639 miles between Beijing and Nanjing in 193 minutes at an average speed of 318 km/h (198 mph), which earns them the top station to station speed.

-The fastest Beijing to Shanghai trains cover the 1,302 km, or 908 miles, in 4 hours and 18 minutes.
+They cover the full 1,302 km, or 908 miles, between Beijing – Shanghai in less that 4.5 hours.
 That’s roughly Chicago – New York.

 Morocco is on the List